π Welcome

 - Angle of attack

-- The task of a tail fin
+- Role of the tail fin

-- Different movement of the turbine in different wind directions
+- Effect of changing wind directions

-At the end of this chapter, you will:
+At the end of this chapter, you will be able to:

 4.1 How to Measure the Power of Wind Turbines